anggi-susanto/fund-perfromance-analysis/tests/README.md

 ### Adding Manual Tests
 Place manual/debug scripts in `tests/manual/` directory with clear documentation.

+### Guidelines
+For detailed guidelines on creating new tests, see **[CONTRIBUTING.md](CONTRIBUTING.md)** which includes:
+- Where to place different types of tests
+- Naming conventions
+- Code templates
+- Best practices
+- Quality standards

 ## Continuous Integration

 When setting up CI/CD, use: